• Skip to primary navigation

 Need Help Now?

-Where a child’s immediate safety is at risk contact the Organisations’s Child Wellbeing and Protection Officer, local police, or social work department for advice.
+Where a child’s immediate safety is at risk contact the Organization’s Child Wellbeing and Protection Officer, local police, or social work department for advice.

 It is not the job of anyone in Boxing Scotland or affiliated Clubs to decide whether or not a child has been abused.
 It is, however, everyone’s responsibility to report concerns.